Kaiden42/PWDuck/README.md

 A little duck 🦆 protecting your passwords.
 The passwords are stored in a folder, acting as a _Vault_, locally on your filesystem.
 The vault contains multiple files.
 Each file represents one passwords.
 With this file based storing, the passwords can be easily synchronized between multiple devices using a synchronization of your choice.

 > :warning: This application was developed by an amateur (me).
-There is no guarantee that your passwords are safe and secure and there was never done an audit from a third person!
+There is no guarantee that your passwords are safe and secure and there was never done an audit from a third party!
 Don't use this with real data and use this on your own risk!

 <center>